jahangir842/linux-notes/networking/configure-ip-in-Rocky-Linux-Minimal.md

-To configure the IP address and other network settings on Rocky Linux Minimal, you can follow these steps:
+To configure the IP address and other network settings on Rocky Linux Minimal, you can follow these two methods:

+## Configure with DHCP:

+To configure your Rocky Linux Minimal system to use DHCP for automatic IP address assignment, follow these steps:

 ### 1. **Identify Network Interface**
    First, identify the name of your network interface: